zaphosting/docs/docs/vserver-windows-palworld.md

 ## Starting & Connecting to your server

 Now it is time to start your server.
 Head over to the base directory of your Palworld server and run **PalServer.exe** to begin the start up process.
 This will open the server's console in a command prompt and begin the startup process.
 If everthing occurs as expected, your server will be visible in the server list.
-Alternatively, you will be able to connect directly by opening the console in-game and running `open [your_ip_address]:8221`.
+Alternatively, you will be able to connect directly by using the bottom search bar on the server list and searching for: `[your_ip_address]:8221`.

 You have successfully installed Palworld on your Windows VPS.